hms-dbmi/pic-sure-all-in-one/README.md

 - `MYSQL_NETWORK`: `picsure` If you plan to switch to a remote database, this needs to be changed back to `host`

 6. Run the Initial Configuration Pipeline job.
-   In Jenkins you will see 5 tabs: All, Configuration, Deployment, PIC-SURE Builds, Supporting Jobs.
+   In Jenkins, you will see 5 tabs: All, Configuration, Deployment, PIC-SURE Builds, Supporting Jobs.
 Click the Configuration tab, then click the button to the right of the Initial Configuration Pipeline job.
 It resembles a clock with a green triangle on it.
 See Additional Information below for how to connect to a remote SQL instance.